tgvashworth/tgvashworth.github.io/_posts/2015-05-12-technical-debt.md

 ---

 We began our project as a refactor, shipping incremental changes directly into production, before deciding that we were making things more difficult for ourselves.
-We agreed to allow a period of breakage and approaching the problem as a rewrite, working off-master and going back to first principles.

-This proved very important later on, as the rigour we were then able to apply gave us confidence later in the project.
+We agreed to allow a period of breakage and approached the problem as a rewrite, working off-master and going back to first principles.
+The rigour we were then able to apply gave us confidence later in the project.

 I'm still undecided on the right approach in terms of time-taken but if the ends justify the means, we made the right call.